 Your Section 3 BMAT score will be split into two.

 You’ll score between one and five for the quality of the content of your essay.
-5 is the highest, and awarded to those who address the question in the way demanded, organise their thoughts clearly, and have used general knowledge and opinions appropriately.
+Five is the highest, and awarded to those who have addressed the question in the way demanded, organised their thoughts clearly, and used general knowledge and opinions appropriately.

 You’ll also get a score from A to E for the quality of your written English.
 A is the best, and will be given to students who express themselves clearly using concise, compelling and competent English.